tillbiskup/labinform-eln/docs/index.rst

 This program is free software: you can redistribute it and/or modify it under the terms of the **BSD License**.
 However, if you use the LabInform ELN as crucial infrastructure component of your own research, please cite it appropriately.
 See :ref:`How to cite <sec-how_to_cite>` for details.

+Please note that DokuWiki itself is provided under a GNU General Public License.
+For details, see `their webpage <https://www.dokuwiki.org/faq%3Alicense>`_.

 A note on the logo
 ==================